interledger/rafiki/localenv/peer-setup.md

 ### Create Payment Pointers to Send and Receive Payments

 In this step we will provision payment pointers on the primary and secondary Rafiki instances.
 Payment pointers are not accounts.
-Rafiki operators must supply their own "account provider" service for actually "holding" currency.
-Rafiki provides payment pointers--addresses within the ILP network to which other nodes on the network can send payments, which will then be routed to the account provider system and into the appropriate account.
+Rafiki operators must supply their own "account servicing entity" service for actually "holding" currency.
+Rafiki provides payment pointers--addresses within the ILP network to which other nodes on the network can send payments, which will then be routed to the account servicing entity's system and into the appropriate account.

 At the end of this step, we will have two payment pointer IDs: one provisioned on the primary instance and one provisioned on the secondary instance.
 We will use these payment pointer IDs in